depeche-io/pg_autoconf/README.md

 PG AutoConf / AutoTune extension / PG BetterDefaults / pg_sane_defaults ???
 ====

+TL;DR;
+===
 PostgreSQL is notoriously know for a super conservative defaults that are kept for years and IMHO 99% workloads need to be tuned even with a basic parameters.
+This is very different in comparison to a lot of other systems that have typically some level of conservative auto-tuning based on the current runtime environment.

+I believe that the vast majority of PG instances is running some generic untailored configuration defined either on OS-package or distro-level.
+For IaaC tooling it seems that DBAs typically have some "generic smart defaults" that is significantly better than plain default but again is not leveraging a specific PG-version features, environment resources etc.

+So this extension is aimed for typical always-busy DBAs.
+It's enabled once, does the tuning of defaults "reasonably well" for typical use-cases and there is always an option to override any of the desired configuration by DBA.

+Longer Version
+===

 Main goals:
 - easy install